christliebdela/christliebdela/README.md

 🚀 Welcome to my GitHub!

-I’m a developer who enjoys creating meaningful digital experiences.
-Building with Python, crafting fullstack web apps, and experimenting with AI and creative tools.
-This is where I share my open-source projects and experiments.
+I’m a developer who enjoys building useful digital projects.
+I work with Python, create fullstack web applications, and explore new technologies and creative tools.
+Here, I share my open-source work and experiments.

 ### 🔗 Learn More About Me